 Although the region presents some records of occupation and activities since the Roman Empire, Madrid's history had its beginning marked by the Arab occupation of the Iberian Peninsula.
 In the mid of the IX century, the emir Muhammad I ordered the construction of a small fortress on the banks of the river Manzanare and the moors started building a citadel around it bringing more importance to the city since the major city of the region back then was Toledo.
 It is from this time that came the name of the city once the Arabs called it al-Majrit or Magerit which means land rich in waters.

 With the Reconquest of the Iberian Peninsula by the Christians, a process that lasted for almost 800 years, Madrid changed from Muslim to Christian occupation several times, originating the mixture of cultures that is possible to see in its architecture even nowadays.
-However, in 1083 the Alfonso VI, king of León and Castille took over the city for the Christian kingdoms in his intent to conquer the more powerful Toledo.
-And with the evolution of the Reconquest, eventually all the Arabs were decimated from the peninsula and by marriage, war and agreements all of these kingdoms were progressively being reunited under only one ruler to form what we currently know as the diverse country of Spain.
+However, in 1083 the Alfonso VI, King of León and Castille took over the city for the Christian kingdoms in his intent to conquer the more powerful Toledo.
+And with the evolution of the Reconquest, eventually all the Arabs were decimated from the peninsula and by marriage, war and agreements all of these kingdoms were progressively being reunited under only one ruler to form what we currently know as the diverse country of the Kingdom of Spain.

 After being conquered by the Christians, Madrid got its official city status grant in 1202 and little by little started to host important markets and fairs, becoming crescent known to be a commercial hub.
 In 1561, the King Felipe II decided to transfer the Royal Court from Toledo to Madrid, turning the city into the capital of his vast empire.
 From this time on, with the Spanish discoveries in America and the consequent Spain's Golden Century (Siglo de Oro), the city grew rapidly and many architectural works took place, transforming the city with some of the landmarks that we can still witness.

 Start your day in this vibrant square which is the heart of Madrid.
 Being very central (it is considered as the kilometer 0 from every road in Spain), it has a subway station called "Sol" which serves lines 1, 2 and 3.
 The Puerta del Sol (Gate of the Sun) was part of the city walls that protected Madrid in the XIV century and has this name because the gate faced east.
-Nowadays, it presents famous landmarks such as the statue of the Bear and the Strawberry tree, the heraldic symbol of the city, and the Tío Pepe lighted advertising sign located just atop the former Paris Hotel.
+Nowadays, it presents famous landmarks such as the statue of the Bear and the Strawberry tree, the heraldic symbol of the city, and the Tío Pepe lighted ad sign located just atop the former Paris Hotel.

 If your accommodation does not include breakfast, don't be sad!
 You can have a delicious one in the Chocolatería San Ginés.
 Located in a nice alley just a few minutes by walk from Puerta del Sol, this traditional coffee shop has been serving its mouth-watering chocolate con churros for 122 years and we can guarantee you it is worth every calorie.
-It is open 24/7, 365 days a year but it can have a big waiting line in rush hours.

 Situated outside the first walls of the city, this square was once known as Plaza de Arrabal since it was located between two arrabales (neighborhoods outside the fortified city) and hosted a big market.
 After transferring the Royal Court to Madrid, the King Felipe II commissioned the reconstruction of a more organized square and with some rebuilding after a series of fires, we got to the Plaza Mayor we know today.
 With its 9 gate ways and a series of beautiful arcs, while in Plaza Mayor you can also witness the Casa de la Panaderia (Bakery House), a building framed by twin towers which used to be the main bakery of the city.
 In the center of the square, there is a statue of the King Felipe III.